jameshallam93/postcodeAnalyser/README.md

 # Instructions
-Add downloaded members data file (obtain from back office) to postcodes folder Add CSV file with list of postcodes to be checked against to the same folder Run script - it will return a list of postcodes we reach called "reached"(soon), and another called "unreached"
+Add downloaded members data file (obtain from back office) to postcodeAnalyser folder Add CSV file with list of postcodes to be checked against to the same folder Run script - it will return a list of postcodes we reach called "reached"(soon), and another called "unreached"